DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 - Mentor must not have left the school for the SIT to be able to change the ECT they are assigned to or add others.

+---

+Mentors may or may not be doing mentor training.

+📜 Mentors can choose to take up funded mentor training.
+Mentors don't need to be in training or have completed training to mentor ECTs.

 ## Report ECT is transferring out